AnubhavSC/PW-progress-tweak/README.md

    - Select the folder where you downloaded or extracted the extension.

 3. **Done!**
-   You should now see the PW Enhancer icon in your Chrome toolbar.
+   You should now see the PW Progress tweaker icon in your Chrome toolbar.

 ---